-This option is currently supported only for Linux, kernel versions 2.2.x, 2.4.x, and 2.6.x on ix86 machines, and for FreeBSD (tested on FreeBSD 4.6.2, FreeBSD 5) and OpenBSD (tested with OpenBSD 3.8), also on ix86 machines.
+This option is currently supported for Linux on the ix86 and x86_64 architectures, kernel versions 2.6.x (ix86, x86_64), and 2.4.x (ix86), and for FreeBSD/x86 (tested on FreeBSD 4.6.2, FreeBSD 5) and OpenBSD/ix86 (tested with OpenBSD 3.8).

 It is incorrect to assume that disabling support for loadable kernel modules protects against runtime kernel modifications.
-It is possible to modify the kernel via /dev/kmem as well.
+It is possible to modify the kernel via /dev/kmem as well, if this device is present and writeable.